throxzu/proxmox-pve-pxe-unattended/README.md

 Findings:
  - Using grubx64.efi from the Proxmox iso gave me an "out of memory" error when loading initrd so I used grubx64.efi from the latest Ubuntu distro.
+ - Diable TPM in BIOS
+ - Add "rmmod tpm" to grub.cfg